How To Spread Holiday Cheer Without Breaking the Bank

-With consumer prices on the rise, experts predict that holiday spending will be up this year with Americans spending a total of between $942-$960 billion.
-In addition to travel expenses, decorations, food and drink, and other miscellaneous items, most shoppers (84%) plan to spend nearly $1,000 for holiday gifts alone.
+With ongoing inflation and consumer prices remaining high, experts predict that holiday spending will be up this year with Americans spending a total of between $957-$966 billion.
+In addition to travel expenses, decorations, food and drink, and other miscellaneous items, many shoppers (27%) plan to spend $1,000 or more for holiday gifts alone.
 Inflation has already impacted many consumers who could be struggling to make ends meet, never mind putting hundreds of dollars away for holiday purchases.
-The good news it that there are many inexpensive ways to make the holiday season festive and memorable without going into credit card debt – something I strongly advise against due to increased lending rates.
-So, with Hanukah commencing this weekend and Christmas less than two weeks away, here are a few inexpensive and easy ways to spread holiday joy while also sticking to your budget:
+The good news is that there are many inexpensive ways to make the holiday season festive and memorable without going into credit card debt – something I strongly advise against due to increased lending rates.
+So, with Hanukah less than two weeks away and Christmas just around the corner, here are a few inexpensive and easy ways to spread holiday joy while also sticking to your budget:

 Set a spending limit and stick to it

 It’s easy to walk into a store and start piling items into your cart, but mindless browsing can lead to overspending.
 Instead, prepare in advance by creating a list of everyone you’d like to include and how much you can spend on each person.
 After brainstorming gift ideas that fit into your designated budget, you can head to the store (in-person or online) with an idea of what you’d like to purchase.
 And don’t be afraid to shop around!
 It’s common to find the same item at another store for a lot less – especially when shopping online.
 Also, remember that a gift doesn’t have to be expensive to be thoughtful and appreciated.
 Search online for inexpensive ideas (like this helpful list with many items under $25) or you could even consider making your own holiday gifts this year.